yktoo/yktoo.com/content/blog/posts/0203/index.en.md

 <!--more-->

 As you can see on the photo above, the autumn is not really visible yet.
 Now, a month later, a lot of leaves fell.
-The autumn in Holland is mostly but more damp than usual (or it can also look [like this]({{< relref "0066" >}})).
+The autumn in Holland is mostly but more damp than usual (or it can also look {{< intref "0066" "like this" >}}).

 What one can also notice is that a Dutch forest is very clean and civilised.
 You can only think of properly paved roads (and a similar forest in Soest does have them).